Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 * axis 4 "twists" the next arm
 * axis 5 is parallel to 2 and 3 again (if axis 4 is 0 degrees)
 * axis 6 rotates the endpoint

+The first 3 axes are mainly for XYZ positioning and axes 4-6 for orientation.
+Axes 4-6 are often organized as RPY, roll-pitch-yaw, axes, which is a term from aviation, because axis 4 rolls, 5 pitches and 6 yaws the object.

 Most industrial robots are 6 axis robots.
 Leading manufacturers are ABB, Fanuc, Kuka, Yaskawa.
 There are also some open source ones and smaller companies like Stäubli or Mecademic.
 The other common type is 4 axis pallletized robot, which is based on a parallelogram as the name suggest, used for palletizing jobs with high payloads.
 This type is desribed in a separate document (see overview in robot tag).